anic17/anic17/README.md

 # anic17

-I mainly use C and batch.
+I mainly use C and batch for my new projects.

+# Skills
- - I use Batch since March 2019
+ - Batch since March 2019
- - And C since August 2020
+ - C since August 2020
+ - HTML (simple) since 2021
+ - CSS (simple) since September 2022

 # What I am working on